sgmlguru/xproc-batch/xspec-tools/README.md

 # XSpec-in-Pipeline Functionality

-This describes the XSpec functionality intended to be run after the XSLT pipeline(s).
+This describes the XSpec functionality that is meant to run after an XSLT pipeline.

 ## Basics